Skip to content

 Useful Programs

-The TPPM section features programs that can be installed using package managers like Homebrew, Pip, Cargo, Npm, Gem, or Git(1).
+The TPPM section features programs that can be installed via package managers like Homebrew, Pip, Cargo, Npm, Gem, or Git(1).
 For each program, I've included a brief description, the operating systems it supports, and the package managers available for installation.

 Programs Description Applicable OS's Available Package Managers Is a Command Other Info